bizz84/dart-course-materials/README.md

 3. Installing and configuring VS Code
 4. **Project Brief**: Rock, Paper & Scissors
 5. Creating a command line app
+6. Pseudocode for the game logic
-6. Getting use input with stdin from dart:io
+7. Getting use input with stdin from dart:io
-7. The Game Loop
+8. Implementing the game loop
-8. Implementing the game logic
+9. Implementing the game logic

 ## 6. Collections